jmarcoares98/The-Schedulers/README.md

 The schedulers

-The scehudlers is a application for managing small projects by enablling time-management and setting deadlines for certain tasks
+The schedulers is a application for managing small projects by enablling time-management and setting deadlines for certain tasks

-Made by Colin Rockey, (other names)
+Made by Colin Rockey, Daniel Hazelton, (other names)